Attorney warns distressed homeowners to beware bank's deed-in-lieu-of-foreclosure offer.

 Many Sarasota homes for sale remain abandoned, closed up in Florida's heat & humidity without air conditioning.
 Short sales are unpredictable at best with more and more banks demanding property owners provide lump sum contribution at closing or sign a promissory note before providing full payoff & satisfaction.
 Loan modifications continue to fail, despite happy-talk from government reports.
 And now, deed-in-lieu is the mortgage industry's latest marketing attempt to reduce foreclosures.
 What's best for you depends on your attorney, tax professional & real estate agent.

-You have read the best review article categorized by ask an attorney and the title Sarasota Real Estate - Attorney Warns Homeowners!.
-You can bookmark or spread this post by using this URL http://attorneysearchtips.blogspot.com/2012/11/sarasota-real-estate-attorney-warns.html.
+and the title Sarasota Real Estate - Attorney Warns Homeowners!.
+You can bookmark or spread this post by using this URL https://attorneysearchtips.blogspot.com/2012/11/sarasota-real-estate-attorney-warns.html.
 Thank You!

 Comments :